Vignettes of the Middle Ages

 “Prince Vladimir has ordered another church to be built in a village nearby.
 And perhaps even more churches after that.
 He strongly recommended that the current crew be retained to go on to the next project.”

-He said, ‘Experience will expedite the progress.’”
+He said, ‘Experience will expedite the progress!’”

-He enjoyed the honor and respect he received now as a monk and even more so as a priest.
+Also, he enjoyed the honor and respect he received now as a monk and even more so as a priest.

 While waiting for Andrew to collect his thoughts and respond, Dmitri added.
 “I know this may be disappointing to you…and you can think about it…pray about it….”